Furones: Approximate Dominating Set Solver

 Batch Execution

-Batch execution allows you to solve multiple graphs within a directory consecutively.
+Batch execution allows you to asia multiple graphs within a directory consecutively.

 To view available command-line options for the batch_asia command, use the following in your terminal or command prompt: